krynju/dtable_benchmarks/blogpost.md

 ### Reduce (all columns)

-Similarly to the previous benchmark the `DTable` is performing here very well being on average ~3.75 times faster than `DataFrames.jl` and ~27 times faster than `Dask`.
+Similarly to the previous benchmark the `DTable` is performing here very well being on average ~3.1 times faster than `DataFrames.jl` and ~27.1 times faster than `Dask`.

+Additional parallelization can be enabled in the future for wide tables.
+As of right now the `DTable` is performing the reduction of all columns as a single task.

 DTable command: `reduce(fit!, d, init=Variance())`